🔼The name Illyricum: Summary

 🔼More than twelve legions

 Note that in his second letter to Timothy, which he wrote in Rome when the Jewish Revolt had just started or was about to, Paul submitted that several of his friends had left him.
-Among those he named was Titus, who had gone to Dalmatia or southern Illyricum (2 Timothy 4:10).
+Among those he named was Titus, who had gone to Dalmatia or Lower Illyricum (2 Timothy 4:10).
 The general who finally sacked Jerusalem and destroyed the temple of YHWH in 70 AD was also named Titus.

-The profundity of the destruction of Jerusalem can not be overstated.
+The profundity of the destruction of Jerusalem cannot be overstated.
 At the time, Jews permeated the whole Roman empire, but their cultural and theological identity hinged on their capital city.
 When it was destroyed and tens of thousands of Jews were crucified and the survivors were forbidden further access to Jerusalem's ruins, the Jewish world literally came to an end and Jewish theology spiraled into a bottomless crisis.

-And to put that into perspective: imagine that on 9/11 not just the World Trade Center was destroyed, but that the whole city of New York as well as Washington DC were leveled, their inhabitants publically hanged, the rest of all Americans deported to Afghanistan and the USA renamed and repeopled by the terrorists and their families.
+And to put that into perspective: imagine that on 9/11 not just the World Trade Center was destroyed, but that the whole city of New York as well as Washington DC were leveled, their inhabitants publicly hanged, the rest of all Americans deported to Afghanistan and the USA renamed and repeopled by the terrorists and their families.

 🔼Neither God nor wine

 The four gospels we have in the Bible stem from the unimaginably dark decade directly after the destruction of the Jewish world in 70 AD.
-The gospel writers and their audience were predominantly concerned with the question of how God and man as His image could possibly be served in a blasphemous and destructive Roman system by a religion that was slaughtered by that system and apparently abandoned by the God it aimed to serve (Matthew 27:46).
+The gospel writers and their audience were predominantly concerned with the question of how God and man as his image could possibly be served in a blasphemous and destructive Roman system by a religion that was slaughtered by that system and apparently abandoned by the God it aimed to serve (Matthew 27:46).
 Their gospels were not merely the biography of some rogue rabbi of four decades prior, but much rather the biography of the embodiment of the world-wide resistance against the Roman beast.

 The Battle of Teutoburg Forest is considered one of the most decisive battles in history, but that's only because the Germanians won.
 The Illyrians lost their Roman war and were destroyed, and this had far greater consequences to the world.
 The year 9 AD may very well be considered the most decisive year in human history, because in that year the world finally succumbed to the yoke of Rome.
 Had the Illyrians won they would have marched on Rome, joined by the Germanians and whatever was left of the Celts and the Phoenicians.
 There would have been no Christianity and subsequently no need for Islam.
 The chances are excellent that people would have harnessed electricity very soon after, and humanity could have by-passed the last 1,500 years of horror.